ecosur-sistemas-complejos/MultiGame/README.txt

 2. Local users and roles.
 The file "jbossws-users.properties" controls user access to the server as part of the local file domain.
 Please edit this file to contain the users and passwords that you wish to authenticate.
-The file "jbossws-roles.properties" must be modified to contain the username + "=" and the group "admin" for all users created in the jbossws-users.properties file that need access to multi-game.
+The file "jbossws-roles.properties" must be modified to contain the username + "=" and the group "MultiGame" for all users created in the jbossws-users.properties file that need access to multi-game.